Rare ‘MoMo’ twins born in Kansas

 The girls are a rare set of monoamniotic twins, commonly called ‘MoMo’ twins.

-MoMo twins make up roughly 1 percent of identical twins and less than 0.1 percent of all pregnancies, according to the Columbia University Department of Obstetrics and Gynecology.
+MoMo twins make up roughly 1% of identical twins and less than 0.1% of all pregnancies, according to the Columbia University Department of Obstetrics and Gynecology.

 “It means they share a placenta and share [an amniotic] sac and that is a very rare type of pregnancy,” said Dr. Thomas Lancaster, a neonatologist at Overland Park Regional Medical Center.